-Deloitte’s Women in Risk Advisory campaign is honoring female employees in Risk leadership roles around the world.
+Deloitte’s Women in Risk Advisory campaign is honouring female employees in Risk leadership roles around the world.
 We recently spoke with one of these women, Taryn Allen, a senior consultant at Deloitte Risk Advisory, who is based in the New York City area.

-A strong advocate for women in business, Taryn believes firmly in the power of female role models, especially those in leadership positions, and she urges female co-workers to work smarter, be confident in themselves, and stay true to who they are.
+A strong advocate for women in business, Taryn believes firmly in the power of female role models, especially those in leadership positions and she urges female co-workers to work smarter, be confident in themselves and stay true to who they are.

-Below are some of the highlights from our conversation about diversity and women in risk, and in the broader business field.
+Below are some of the highlights from our conversation about diversity and women in risk and in the broader business field.

-What inspired you to join Deloitte’s Risk Advisory business, and what motivates you to continue?
+What inspired you to join Deloitte’s Risk Advisory business and what motivates you to continue?

 Taryn Allen: I joined the firm because I was interested in the opportunity to work with a breadth of clients from Fortune 500 to promising start-ups.
 Deloitte can be challenging, but I stayed with the firm because I am surrounded by high-performing professionals that bring unique solutions to our clients.
-We help transform their business for the better, and I have learned so much in this process.
+We help transform their business for the better and I have learned so much in this process.
 My experience at Deloitte has expanded my industry knowledge and helped me tackle challenges differently to bring viable solutions to my clients.

 What’s the best part of your job?

 Taryn Allen: Without a doubt, it’s the ability to assist my clients with the vast and interesting problems they face.
 Nothing compares to the appreciation my clients have when my team and I can provide tailored resolutions to their issues.
-It brings me joy to know that we can provide impactful change and create efficiencies to help our clients get back to focusing on other important matters.
+It brings me joy to know that we can provide impactful change and create efficiencies to help our clients get back to focussing on other important matters.

 Tell me about your day-to-day role as a senior consultant.
 What kinds of projects and challenges do you help clients tackle?

-One of my favorite parts of my day-to-day role is supporting my teams internally.
+One of my favourite parts of my day-to-day role is supporting my teams internally.
 I’m assisting them with getting work done, but I’m also helping analysts/consultants to understand why we do what we do.
 Getting these groups excited about what we do and why we do it is another great part of my job.

 What work accomplishments are you most proud of?